realworldocaml/book/book/error-handling/README.md

 - a simple computation with no exception,
 - the same, but with an exception handler but no exception thrown,
 - the same, but where we do throw an exception,
-- and finally, the same, but where we thorw an exception using `raise_notrace`, which is a version of `raise` which for that particular exception avoids the costs of keeping track of the backtrace.
+- and finally, the same, but where we throw an exception using `raise_notrace`, which is a version of `raise` which for that particular exception avoids the costs of keeping track of the backtrace.